EarthObservationSimulator/instrupy/instrupy/docs/synthetic_aperture_radar_desc.rst

     :math:`\dfrac{N-1}{\tau_{near}-\tau_p} < f_P  < \dfrac{N}{\tau_{far} + \tau_p}` *[2] inequality 5.1.4.1*

 4. The echo from Nadir (or a previous transmit pulse) doesn't overlap with the desired echo.
-Nadir echo is very strong (even though the antenna gain in the Nadir direction maybe small) since the range to Nadir is small.
+Nadir echo is strong (even though the antenna gain in the Nadir direction maybe small) since the range to Nadir is small.

     .. warning:: [2] inequality 5.1.5.2 which gives the Nadir interference condition seems wrong.